Today's ride in short: Purple flowers line the road for miles, magic butterfly friend, strong CCL evidence

 So really though it wasn’t that bad, and for what amount of misery it is you really make up for it in getting really dirty and just basically looking hardcore.
 Essentially break even.
 I saw two other riders and we gave each other the silent nods of “You’re hardcore and awesome” “No, you’re hardcore and awesome.”

-And yes, a pen fun of ponies--arguably one of the more cuter things that could have possibly come out of biking down
+pen fun of ponies--arguably one of the more cuter things that could have possibly come out of biking down

 “Hello, flowers.
 Hello, trees.
 Hello, un-fenced dog…”